rye/motion-planning/README.md

 - [ ] Make `Vec3d`-ish types actually be slices instead of tuples, generalize
   `Mul`/`Neg` types.
 - [ ] Implement Rust API Guidelines

+## Maintenance Status

+This project is still experimental.
+We have not released v1 yet, so it does not have a stable public API.
+We have also not started releasing tagged versions yet, either, so the code should be considered in an "in-development" stage.

+This project adheres to semantic versioning.
+Once a major release occurs, any subsequent releases that change the existing public API will result in another major release.
+New arguments to binaries, new features, or additional features will warrant new minor releases.
+Any fixes to existing behavior or non-source-related changes will warrant new patch releases.
+Tests will be a canary for this change&mdash;if a change to a test is required, this indicates that a new major version will be released, as a test is an encapsulated example of what "public behavior" looks like.

+We only maintain the most recent `MAJOR.MINOR` version.
+(If the latest release is `v6.7.3`, bugs will only be considered relevant if they are shown to affect the `v6.7.X` series.)
+This is because of the relatively small nature of this project.

+## License

+This project is licensed under the MIT License.
+(See [LICENSE](LICENSE))

+## Contributing

+You are welcome to fork this project and make contributions as you see fit.
+See the [contributors' documentation](.github/CONTRIBUTING.md) for more information.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, shall be licensed under the terms of the MIT license.